Shahed drones: Shahed 171 Simorgh

-Shahed 191 (Shahed Saegheh)
+Shahed 191 (Shahed Saeqeh)

-The Shahed 191, also called the Shahed Saegheh, sometimes spelled "Saeqeh," was first revealed at an Iranian arms expo in October 2016.
+The Shahed 191, also called the Shahed Saeqeh, sometimes spelled "Saeqeh," was first revealed at an Iranian arms expo in October 2016.
 The name comes from the Persian word for "thunderbolt."
 Like the Shahed 171 Simorgh, the Shahed 191 is based on the seized Lockheed Martin RQ-170 Sentinel.
-The Shahed 191 has two variants, the Saegheh-1 and the Saegheh-2.
+The Shahed 191 has two variants, the Saeqeh-1 and the Saeqeh-2.

-Saegheh-1
+Saeqeh-1

-The Saegheh-1 is a flying wing UCAV powered by a turbofan and piston-engine.
+The Saeqeh-1 is a flying wing UCAV powered by a turbofan and piston-engine.
 The drone can carry two Sadid-1 missiles externally, a combined payload weight of 50 kg.

-Saegheh-2
+Saeqeh-2

-The Saegheh-2 is a jet-powered flying wing UCAV launched from a moving car.
+The Saeqeh-2 is a jet-powered flying wing UCAV launched from a moving car.
 It can reportedly fly at a cruising speed of 300 km/h for just over 4.5 hours, and can travel a distance of at least 450 km.
-The Saegheh-2 can carry two Sadid-1 missiles internally.
+The Saeqeh-2 can carry two Sadid-1 missiles internally.

 Shahed 238 (Geran-3)

-The Shahed 238 (known as Geran-3 in Russian service) is a turbojet-powered loitering munition.
+The Shahed 238 (known as Geran-3 in Russian service) is a turbojet-powered one-way attack drone.
 In September 2023, a trailer for an Iranian state TV documentary on Iranian drone development revealed a new version of Shahed 136 powered by a jet engine.
 The new drone was publicly unveiled in November 2023 during an aerospace achievement exhibition organized by the Islamic Revolutionary Guard Corps, which was attended by Iranian Supreme Leader Ali Khamenei.
 Three variants were displayed in a black color scheme, though whether this is a radar-absorbent material or simply a paint scheme for night operations is unknown.

-A Russian Major General claimed in an interview with Russian agency Sputnik that the Shahed 238 would be a new version of the Geran-2, and that it would capable of travelling at top speeds of 800 km/h during a dive.
+A Russian Major General claimed in an interview with Russian agency Sputnik that the Shahed 238 would be a new version of the Geran-2, and that it would be capable of travelling at top speeds of 800 km/h during a dive.
 Iran, however, claims it can reach considerably lower top speeds of only 500 km/h, powered by the Toloue-10 or Toloue-13 micro-turbojet 896 engine.
 Due to the new engine, compared to the HESA Shahed 136, there is less space available for fuel, presumably resulting in a reduced flight range and payload size.

 The three Shahed 238 variants each had different guidance systems: one with basic GPS and GLONASS-based inertial navigation systems, as used in the Shahed 136, to hit fixed targets; electro-optical and infrared camera sensors for heat-seeking, with some reports suggesting the munitions could be directed by an operator using the video feed; and a radar-detection system to attack air defenses and other radars, allowing it to be used for Suppression of Enemy Air Defenses.